A full comparison of Avada vs Divi - so you decide which theme works best for you.

 That means you’re choosing the hard way to build a site.
 However, it also gives you an extensive list of pre-made layouts, which you can adjust to meet the needs of your website.
 Before you start creating your own, we suggest checking out the layouts that are already available.

-However, the template also gives you an extensive list of pre-made layouts, which you can adjust to meet the needs of your website.
+The template also gives you an extensive list of pre-made layouts, which you can adjust to meet the needs of your website.
 Before you start creating your own, we suggest checking out the layouts that are already available.

 The layouts cover everything, from blog post templates and coming soon pages to multiple landing pages and homepage designs.
 You can start using several templates right after installing Divi, so this saves you a lot of time.